Strategy Templates for Almost-Sure and Positive Winning of Stochastic Parity Games towards Permissive and Resilient Control: Introduction

-In the context of games, the classical notion of permissiveness was studied in parity games in~\cite{bernet2002permissive}.
-They showed that a maximally permissive strategy exists if we consider only memoryless strategies and provide an algorithm to find such a strategy.
-Another notion of permissive strategies was considered for Muller games in~\cite{neider2014down}, wherein a maximally permissive strategy is restricted to winning strategies that permit visiting losing loops at most twice.
-In~\cite{bouyer2009measuring, bouyer2011measuring}, quantitative measures for permissiveness are defined based on weight of transitions disabled by the strategies.
-In~\cite{kuijper2009computing}, a related concept called \emph{weakest} strategies are studied for safety games with imperfect information.
-Using this concept, the authors also developed a compositional control synthesis method for the weakest safety controllers under partial observation in~\cite{kuijper2009compositional}.
-Another related concept called a \emph{most general} strategy is proposed for the compositional construction of controllers in~\cite{klein2015compositional}.
-The work introduced \emph{decision function templates}, which specifies all the legal control choices for a given observable history.
-Then, a most general controller is constructed using the templates and a suitable fairness condition, choosing the legal choices in a fair way.
+In the context of games, the classical concept of permissiveness has been explored in various settings.
+In parity games, Bernet et al.~\cite{DBLP:journals/ita/BernetJW02} demonstrated that a maximally permissive strategy exists when considering only memoryless strategies and provided an algorithm to construct such a strategy.
+Another perspective on permissiveness was studied in Muller games~\cite{DBLP:journals/tcs/NeiderR014}, where a maximally permissive strategy is constrained to winning strategies that allow visiting losing loops at most twice.
+Quantitative measures of permissiveness were introduced in~\cite{DBLP:conf/concur/BouyerDMR09,DBLP:conf/atva/BouyerMOU11}, quantifying permissiveness based on the weight of transitions disabled by strategies.
+Moreover, the concept of \emph{weakest} strategies was considered in safety games with imperfect information~\cite{DBLP:conf/tacas/KuijperP09}, leading to a compositional control synthesis method for the weakest safety controllers under partial observation~\cite{DBLP:conf/concur/KuijperP09}.
+A related notion, termed the \emph{most general} strategy, was presented for compositional controller construction~\cite{DBLP:journals/acta/0001BK15}.
+The work proposed \emph{decision function templates}, which define all legal control choices for a given observable history.
+A most general controller is then synthesized using these templates along with a suitable fairness condition to ensure that legal choices are fairly chosen.